jakshi/jakshi.github.com/source/_posts/2012-11-26-resolving-slow-wifi-issue-with-centrino-n-1030-bgn-in-ubuntu-12-dot-04-lts.markdown

 # How to fix
 After some investigation I clarify that you need to switch off 802.11n for Centrino Wireless-B 1030 BGN WiFi adapter, then adapter will work good with all AP.
-I think that some of AP realize 802.11n protocol in not correct way, that confuses Centrio WiFi adapter.
+I think that some of AP realize 802.11n protocol in not correct way, And this confuses Centrino WiFi adapter.

 ## Switch off 802.11n